lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 3. For IIIF imports, the resource may be structured as a manifest per canvas.
 Embedded metadata is automatically retrieved and can be viewed in the right panel (Figure 17).
    ![06_Fig-17](update-images/06_working-with-Metadata_fig17.png)
    **Figure 17**.
-Viewing the Embedded Manifest Metadata of an IIIF Import
+Viewing the Embedded Manifest Metadata of an Imported IIIF Image

    You can also edit and save metadata using your own schema (Figure 18).
    ![06_Fig-18](update-images/06_working-with-Metadata_fig18.png)